 Michael J. Ritter is senior counsel at Schmoyer Reinhard LLP.
-Prior to joining the firm, Mr. Ritter served as a staff attorney at the San Antonio court of appeals and drafted opinions for and advised the chief justice and six associate justices.
+Prior to joining the firm, Mr. Ritter served as a staff attorney at the San Antonio court of appeals for seven years and drafted opinions for and advised the chief justice and six associate justices, and served as an in chambers attorney for Justice Luz-Elena Chapa.
 Mr. Ritter has also served as an Assistant Attorney General, representing Texas agencies in federal and state suits alleging employment discrimination, tort claims, and section 1983 claims.

 The University of Texas School of Law, J.D. with Honors, 2010

 U.S. District Courts for the Eastern, Northern, Southern, and Western Districts of Texas

 U.S. Court of Appeals for the 5th and 9th Circuits

 Mr. Ritter’s practice includes appeals, litigation support, and labor and employment law.
 His prior appellate experience includes appeals and mandamus proceedings involving employment law, commercial litigation, personal injury, family law, criminal law, and suits involving governmental entities.
 As an Assistant Attorney General, Mr. Ritter was involved in all aspects of appellate and trial litigation, including pleadings, motions to dismiss, motions for summary judgment, and jury trials.